Woman of the Year

-National Business Women’s Week is a BPW Foundation signature event started in 1928 that recognizes the achievements of working women throughout history.
+National Business Women’s Week® is a BPW Foundation signature event started in 1928 that recognizes the achievements of working women throughout history.
 Each year during this week, the BPW Foundation salutes exceptional female leaders in the workplace.
-The celebration of NBWW has helped to promote leadership roles for women and to increase opportunities for their advancement professionally and personally.
+The celebration of NBWW (National Business Women’s Week®) has helped to promote leadership roles for women and to increase opportunities for their advancement professionally and personally.

-If you’d like donate to or sponsor the Woman of the Year event, you can learn more here.
+If you’d like to donate to or sponsor the Woman of the Year event, you can learn more below.

 History of the Woman of the Year Award

 The YBPW Woman of the Year Award was first bestowed in 1966 to Esther Hamilton, an outstanding columnist for the Youngstown Vindicator with years of service to the community.
 In the 1980s, the Woman of the Year Award was transformed into the Athena Award when YBPW partnered with The Vindicator to bring the first Athena program to Youngstown.
 As the program and award ceremony grew in size, the Vindicator and eventually the Youngstown/Warren Regional Chamber took over the award program.

 In 2011, YBPW chose to reinstate the Woman Of the Year Award.
 Since then, the club has reached beyond its membership to look for female leaders in the community that have achieved in their career, mentored others, and worked as advocates for equity for women.

 Lisa Walters, Vice President of Westside Tire & Service, will be

 honored as “Woman of the Year” at a special event during National Business Women’s Week ®,